mulesoft-assets/template-healthcare-onboarding-process-api/README.md

 In Studio, right click your project name in Package Explorer and select **Anypoint Platform** > **Deploy on CloudHub**.

 ## Properties to Configure
 To use this Mule Anypoint Template you need to configure properties (APIs, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 The Onboarding Process API is using secured connection.
-Detail list with examples.

-### Application properties
+### Application Properties

 - https.port `8082`
 - keystore.location `keystore.jks`
 - keystore.password `pass123!`
 - key.password `pass123!`
 - key.alias `1`

-### API calls configuration
+### API Calls Configuration

 - api.identity.service.host `identity-service-api-host.com`
 - api.identity.service.basepath `/api`